 In addition to these medical reasons, it prevents unwanted pregnancies, a significant problem in our society.
 Millions of dogs are euthanized every year because they are strays.

 We usually spay a dog when it is around 6 months of age.
 This timetable is variable, the important point is to perform the surgery before it goes into heat.
 The ongoing old wives tale that states dogs should go into heat before spaying is incorrect.
 Most dogs go into heat starting around 9 months of age, and do it twice each year.

 On the day of surgery we need your pet in the hospital between 7:30 AM and 8 AM.
 Please take away all food and water when you go to bed the evening before surgery.
 Let your pet have water during the night.
-Do not give your cat anything to eat or drink the morning of surgery.
+Do not give your dog anything to eat or drink the morning of surgery.

 Our surgeon will call you after the surgery is complete and your dog is awake.
 It can go home in the late afternoon the day of surgery.
 Please call our office at 4 PM for pickup time, you will be given written post operative instructions then.
 We are open in the evening if you need to pick up later.

-This page contains graphic pictures of an actual surgical procedure performed at the hospital.
+This area contains graphic pictures of an actual surgical procedure performed at the hospital.

 Pre-anesthetic preparation is important in every surgery we perform, no matter how routine, because surgery is not an area to cut corners.
 All of our spays receive a physical exam prior to surgery.
 Only if they pass this exam will we draw a small amount of blood for an in-hospital pre-anesthetic test.
 When everything is to our satisfaction we will administer a sedative.
 This will calm the pet down and make the administration of the actual anesthetic, along with post operative recovery, much smoother.
 Once a pet is anesthetized, prepared for surgery, and had its monitoring equipment hooked up and reading accurately, the surgery can begin.